 You can keep axolotls with a permit in New Mexico and Hawaii.
 Also, some provinces of Canada prohibit the ownership of axolotls such as New Brunswick, British Columbia, Prince Edward Island.
 Whereas, in Nova Scotia, a permit is required to keep axolotls.

-Is it bad to own an axolotl?
+Is it bad to own one?

 No, it’s never bad to own an axolotl as long as you’re a caring and responsible owner.
 Also, if your country’s laws allow keeping axolotls as pets, you should definitely get one.